 Where to stay

 One of the best places to stay in Hiriketiya is Dots Bay House, home to the popular day and night Dots Cafe.
 It is also the closest accommodation to the beach in Hiriketiya.

 Hiriketiya is also home to some other brilliant guesthouses, some of which are the coolest in Sri Lanka.
 For example, Salt House and Jasper House, both offer amazing hotel rooms and really lovely swimming pools.

 Tangalle is picture-perfect paradise, and its distance from Colombo is likely to keep it that way.
 Hotels and guesthouses have been built further back from the beaches around here, so the Tangalle coastline is pretty pristine and lined just with sweeping palm trees.
 The main downside of Tangalle and the surrounding area is that the water is too rough to swim in, so I’d advise picking a hotel here with a great swimming pool to cool off in.

 Where to stay in Tangalle

-Unspoilt Tangalle is renowned for its stunning beaches, yet the longer drive (6 hours or so from Colombo) helps keep the masses away from the area.
-Tangalle is home to the stunning Anantara Peace Haven Resort, where we ended up spending a couple of nights in glorious luxury.
+Unspoilt Tangalle is renowned for its stunning beaches.
+Its longer drive (6 hours or so from Colombo) helps keep the masses away from the area.
+Tangalle is home to the luxury Anantara Peace Haven Resort, where we ended up spending two nights.